zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 - **Active Help (Momentum)**: When a player decides to "Catch their Breath" to reset their dice, the GM is instructed to *look at the scene and introduce a new complication for the group.* This is a vital piece of the engine.
 It doesn't just let the players "pause" to heal; it forces the **Road** to transform.
 The engine actively helps the GM keep the pressure high, ensuring that every "breather" is actually a pivot into a new fictional crisis.
 - **Administrative Overhead**: A player spends sixty seconds debating whether they should use the "Catch Your Breath" mechanic purely to optimize their math for a future roll, regardless of whether the character would actually stop to rest.
 The group is no longer looking at the Road; they are staring at the Windshield, arguing about the wipers.

-**An Honest Note**: This engine assumes the group chooses to see the numbers as fictional states.
-If you treat the degradation as just a math problem to be solved, the engine becomes nothing but bookkeeping.
-You have to believe in the trembling hands for the engine to work.
+**An Honest Note**: The shrinking die is not fictional by itself.
+It becomes fiction-engine material only when it is expressed as an observable condition: shaking hands, ragged breath, tunnel vision, frayed nerves, depleted ammunition—some state the characters can perceive and respond to.
+If the table treats degradation as a math problem to optimize, the engine collapses into bookkeeping.
+The number has to become the trembling hands, or it stays paint on the Windshield.

 ## 6. Freeform Universal: The Flexible Engine